tylerdr/sprinter-website/src/pages/about/index.md

 headerImage: /img/stars.jpg
 what:
   content1: >+
+    We empower businesses to become more efficient through automating their current systems and solving complex problems with simple tech-based solutions.
 As the technology evolves, so do we, but more importantly so does your business.
 Through bridging the gap between your company and our team of outsourced developers, we are able to deliver the perfect product molded to fit your specific needs.

+  content2: >-
     Our understanding of both the software world as well as the engineering industry, is what ensures our collaboration reaches maximum success.
 Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
 We use technology to make businesses better.

-  content2: >-
+  content3: >-
     Sprinter is the first of its kind, serving as the missing link between the recipient of the software and its developers.
 Before Sprinter, most businesses looking to update their systems were forced to choose between one